CermakM/jupyter-require/README.rst

 **Safe scripts**

-    ⚠️ The notion of safe scripts is something which has been added pretty recently and is under heavy observation.
+    ⚠️ The notion of safe scripts is something that has been added pretty recently and is under heavy observation.

-By the word *safe* we don't refer to an execution which reduces security threats, no, nothing like that.
+By the word *safe*, we don't refer to an execution that reduces security threats, no, nothing like that.
 It is *YOU* who guarantee that the script *is* safe and can be treated as such.
-The mechanism which we treat *safe scripts* by is very similar to the one described above, with one important change: safe scripts are similar to the default Jupyter notebook behaviour in a sense that they are also **executed on the notebook reload** and are also **stored in the resulting `*.ipynb` notebook file**.
+The mechanism which we treat *safe scripts* by is very similar to the one described above, with one important change: safe scripts are similar to the default Jupyter notebook behavior in a sense that they are also **executed on the notebook reload** and are also **stored in the resulting `*.ipynb` notebook file**.

 Hence you can enjoy the benefits of a sandbox(ish) synchronous execution while still having the scripts stored in the output.
-The one **limitation** is that they do not allow to specify requirements as the ``execute_with_requirements`` function does by its ``required`` parameter.
-This is because those scripts can be executed *before* extensions are actually loaded and we can not guarantee (at least we don't know how right now) that the functionality of jupyter-require will be present at that time.
+The one **limitation** is that they do not allow to specify requirements as the *execute_with_requirements* function does by its ``required`` parameter.
+This is because those scripts can be executed *before* extensions are loaded and we can not guarantee (at least we don't know how right now) that the functionality of jupyter-require will be present at that time.

-To treat your script as *safe script*, execute it with ``safe_execute`` function.
+To treat your script as a *safe script*, execute it with ``safe_execute`` function.

 |